Skip to main content

 → deal-model-2025-q3.xlsx · ready

-/ 08 · build on the right substrate
+/ 08 · build on the right foundation

-Bridge Town is a development environment for financial models that are code, with an LLM bridge for everyone who shouldn't have to read it.
+Bridge Town is a financial modeling platform where plans are stored as code — with a plain-English layer for everyone who doesn't need to read it.